 - Registered provider of high school, ELICOS, foundation program and higher education courses to overseas students [CRICOS Provider code: 01682E]; and

-- Nationally approved higher education provider (HEP) to offer FEE-HELP under the Australian Government’s approved student loan scheme administered by the Department of Education and Training (DET).
+- Nationally approved higher education provider (HEP) to offer FEE-HELP under the Australian Government’s approved student loan scheme administered by the Department of Education.

 In New Zealand, SGA’s subsidiary, Study Group NZ Limited (SG-NZ) is a Private Training Establishment (PTE) registered with the New Zealand Qualifications Authority (NZQA).